Key takeaways

 Benefits

-• The full line of credit is available right away, whereas personal loans require an application and processing time.
+• The full line of credit is available right away and can be paid off and reused.

-• You can borrow and pay back incrementally as needed, as credit cards are a type of revolving credit.
+• You can borrow and pay back incrementally as needed since credit cards are a type of revolving credit.

 • Your monthly payment is only based on the amount of credit you use, not the entire amount available.